DanielhCarranza/DanielhCarranza/README.md

 - [Tweeting](https://twitter.com/carranzadanielh) about Medical AI, Health Optimization, and Engineering Complex Biological Systems 🔬

 ---
-- Love Ultrarunning 🏃 and MMA 🥊
+- Love Books 📚 Ultrarunning 🏃 and MMA 🥊
 <!--
 **DanielhCarranza/DanielhCarranza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.